o3de/o3de.org/content/docs/learning-guide/tutorials/rendering/vegetation-bending-tutorial.md

 The "DetailBending" parameters are specfically used for detail bending, but the "Wind" parameters are used for all parts of the bending.

-1. Open `{your-project-path}\Materials\Types\MaterialInputs\VegetationBendingPropertyGroup.json`.
+1. Open `VegetationBendingPropertyGroup.json`.

-1. Delete the `xOffset` and `yOffset` properties that we added previously if you haven't already, and add these six:
+1. Delete the `xOffset` and `yOffset` properties that we added previously if you haven't already, and add these seven:

    ```json
    {
    "name": "vegetationBending",